vteck-eo/sea_png_mg/README.md

-Mangrove Mapping in Southeast Asia (SEA) and Papua New Guinea (PNG) ├── data/
+# 🌿 Mangrove Mapping in Southeast Asia (SEA) and Papua New Guinea (PNG)

-│   ├── GEE Asset:
-│   │
-│
-├── scripts/
-│   ├── umap.R
-│   ├── pca_similarity.R
-│   ├── class_separation.R
-│   ├── distance_similarity.R
-│   └── ROC.ipynb
-│
-└── README.md
+Embedding-based analysis for mangrove forest mapping (2017–2024).

+---

+## 📁 Repository Structure